aces/Loris/test/UnitTestGuide.md

 Everything is now setup so we can write tests.

-The Database class comes with methods such as ‘pselect’, ‘pselectRow’, ‘pselectWithIndexKey’ that allow you to run MySQL queries.
+The Database class comes with methods such as `pselect`, `pselectRow`, `pselectWithIndexKey` that allow you to run MySQL queries.
 So, when a method calls these methods, such as here: